kamil-sita/labelle/readme.md

 ## Modules

-Labelle's architecture is modular, and consists of several modules:
+Labelle's architecture is modular (a modular monolith), and consists of several modules, that might be split to different projects (although, ultimately, it's unlikely):

 1. db-changesets, db-codegen, dd-precodegen, db-spring: these modules are responsible for database schema management and generation of code to support it.
 JOOQ and Liquibase are used here.
 2. module-fx, module-fx-spring-boot: support library that help modularize JavaFX screens